Omegapoint-Norge-Academy/oidc/README.md

 ```

 ## Login and logout button
-Now that we have an authentication state, we can add a login button if not logged inn,
+Now that we have an authentication state, we can modify our login component to only show login or logout.
-or a logout button if logged in.

-Add the button after the NavbarBrand in `NavMenu.js`.
 Get the auth state from `useAuthContext.js` if you saved the state as suggested.
-Conditionally render a link that will navigate to the login/logout endpoint.
-It is very important that the login/logout endpoints are navigated to.
-These endpoints will return a html page.
+As this to conditionally render login or logout.
-A nice extra is to render the name of the logged in person when logged in.
+Also render the name of the logged in person when logged in.
+The name can be fetched from the claims.

 Example component below.